Hans-Hermann Hoppe: Remarks about homosexuals and academic investigation

-Hoppe appealed the decision, saying the university had "blatantly violated its contractual obligations" toward him, and described the action as "frivolous interference with my right to academic freedom".
-He was represented by the American Civil Liberties Union, which threatened legal action.
-The Nevada ACLU executive director said, "We don't subscribe to Hans' theories and certainly understand why some students find them offensive ...
-But academic freedom means nothing if it doesn't protect the right of professors to present scholarly ideas that are relevant to their curricula".
+Hoppe appealed with assistance from the American Civil Liberties Union, which threatened legal action and defended academic freedom.
 Alden's decision was picked up by Fox News and several blogs and libertarians organized a campaign to contact the university.
 The university received two weeks of bad publicity and the Interim Chancellor (Nevada System of Higher Education) Jim Rogers expressed concerns about "any attempts to thwart free speech".

-Jim Rogers rejected Hoppe's request for a one-year paid sabbatical.
 UNLV President Carol Harter acted upon Hoppe's appeal on 18 February 2005, deciding that Hoppe's views, even if non-mainstream or controversial, should not be cause for reprimanding him.
 She dismissed the discrimination complaint against Hoppe, and the non-disciplinary letter was withdrawn from Hoppe's personnel file.
 She wrote, "In the balance between freedoms and responsibilities, and where there may be ambiguity between the two, academic freedom must, in the end, be foremost."

 Hoppe later wrote about the incident and the UNLV investigation in an article entitled "My Battle With the Thought Police".
 Martin Snyder of the American Association of University Professors wrote that he should not be "punished for freely expressing his opinions".

 Various controversies about academic freedom, including the Hoppe matter and remarks made by Harvard University President Lawrence Summers, prompted the University of Nevada, Las Vegas, to hold a conference on academic freedom in October 2005.
 In 2009 UNLV proposed a new policy that included the encouragement of reporting by people who felt that they had encountered bias.
 The proposed policy was criticized by the Nevada ACLU and some faculty members who remembered the Hoppe incident as adverse to academic freedom.